Astrud Gilberto

-Astrud Gilberto (/pt/; born Astrud Evangelina Weinert; March 29, 1940 – June 5, 2023) was a Brazilian and American bossa nova and samba singer and songwriter.
-She gained international attention in the mid-1960s following her recording of the song "The Girl from Ipanema", for which she was awarded a Grammy in 1965.
+Astrud Gilberto (/pt/; born Astrud Evangelina Weinert; March 29, 1940 – June 5, 2023) was a Brazilian and American bossa nova and samba singer.
+She was the first wife of Brazilian bossa nova guitarist João Gilberto, whose surname she continued to use professionally after their divorce in 1964.
+She gained international attention in the mid-1960s following her vocal contribution to the song "The Girl from Ipanema", which was awarded a Grammy in 1965.
 Astrud Gilberto went on to be a popular bossa nova singer in the United States and internationally, being particularly popular in Japan.
-Although the best-known part of her career was during the mid-1960s to early 1970s, she had a nearly 40-year career as a singer before retiring after the release of her last album in 2002.
-She died in her home in Philadelphia in 2023.
+Although the best-known part of her career was from the mid-1960s to the early 1970s, she had a singing career spanning over 30 years before retiring following the release of her last album in 2002.
+Because of her contributions to popularizing bossa nova, many of her fans have given her the nickname "Queen of Bossa Nova".